allafort/GettingStarted/README.md

 * [What's the difference between a "Fork" and a "Branch"?](#forks)
 * [Where can I find out more?](#more)

+Alice is testing the new way to change a file

 ----------------------------------------------------------------------
 #### <a name="whatisgit"></a>What is Git?
 And GitHub?